-The Company has a committed non-revolving term loan facility totalling \$47,500 which was fully drawn under the prior amendment to the credit facility to finance the acquisitions of Stuart Olson and Dagmar in 2020 and 2021 respectively (note 7).
-The term loan has scheduled repayments due quarterly until the maturity date of December 15, 2025.
+The Company has a committed non-revolving term loan facility totalling \$47,500 which was fully drawn in a prior year to finance the acquisitions of Stuart Olson and Dagmar in 2020 and 2021 respectively.
+The term loan has scheduled repayments due quarterly until the maturity date of December 15, 2026.
 Any repayment of the facility cannot be reborrowed.
-Borrowings under the facility bear interest at a rate per annum equal to the Canadian prime rate plus a spread.
-As at

-December 31, 2022, the Company has an outstanding balance of \$47,500 on the facility (December 31, 2021 - \$49,375 outstanding under prior amendment to the credit facility).
+Borrowings under the facility bear interest at variable rates based on the bank prime rate or Canadian benchmark rate plus a spread.
+As at December 31, 2023, the Company has an outstanding balance of \$42,750 on the facility (December 31, 2022 - \$47,500).